 Litter Free Chicago-Calumet River

-Friends has been at the forefront of cleaning up the river since 1992 when we founded Chicago River Day, a watershed-wide cleanup that engages thousands of volunteers annually.
+Friends has been at the forefront of cleaning up the river since we founded Chicago River Day in 1992, a watershed-wide cleanup that engages thousands of volunteers annually.
 While there is much to celebrate about the river’s renaissance over the past 40 years, litter continues to be a persistent problem, but in a new form.
 As a result of our leadership, the river is no longer a dumping ground for large trash like old tires and shopping carts; today’s litter consists mainly of harmful plastics from food and product packaging.
 Though small, this litter has big impacts.
 It damages wildlife habitat; diminishes water quality; and causes negative community, economic, and public health impacts.

 Our Litter Free Chicago-Calumet River initiative works to reduce the amount of trash harming our waterways by working with community and government leaders to develop strong public policy and comprehensive litter reduction programs.
 This multi-pronged approach includes litter research and engaging residents and companies in local cleanup efforts to keep our rivers clean for all.